skyvers/skyve-dev-guide/_pages/common-patterns.md

 ![User dashboard example of an edit menu item](../assets/images/modules/user-dashboard.png "User dashboard example of an edit menu item")
 _The User dashboard (admin module) is an example of an edit menu item_

-This implicit behaviour can be ambushed for the _singleton_ pattern, by overriding the `newInstance()` Bizlet method - by retrieving the desired bean instance and returning this, instead of the instance implicitly created by Skyve.
+This implicit behaviour can be ambushed for the _singleton_ pattern, by retrieving the desired bean instance and returning that, instead of the instance implicitly created by Skyve.

 Skyve offers two Bizlet implementations for Singletons: SingletonBizlet and SingletonCachedBizlet.